-- the output model from the forward calculation becomes the input model for inversion; this obviates the need to re-run the forward calculation since the calculated data are recorded at the end of the model file. - specify the number of iterations to perform. - set the uncertainty level in the data (pTms/A) - set the maximum permitted change in property value per iteration (mS/m); this is often large for base metal environments. - ensure that the maximum conductivity (upper bound) is sufficiently large in the active unit; here it is 500000 mS/m. - check that the radius of influence around data points (User ROI) is suitable.
-If the data include in-hole as well as off-hole anomalies, a non-zero "minimum weight" is recommended, i.e. a User ROI with non-zero decimal part, to enable the conductivity of cells containing data points to vary.
-For example, User ROI = 150.05 means that the radius of influence is 150m, and the weight increases linearly with distance from 0.05 at the data point to 1 at radius 150m.
+- the output model from the forward calculation becomes the input model for inversion; this obviates the need to re-run the forward calculation since the calculated data are recorded at the end of the model file. - specify the number of iterations to perform. - set the uncertainty level in the data (pTms/A) - set the maximum permitted change in property value per iteration (mS/m); this is often large for base metal environments. - ensure that the maximum conductivity (upper bound) is sufficiently large in the active unit; here it is 1.E5 mS/m.

+check that the radius of influence around data points (User ROI) is suitable.
+User ROI options are described in Section 16 below.
+A User ROI of 150m was adopted in this example.